rohinanad/Naderi-CS395-Midterm/README.md

         "newtab": "newtab.html"
         }

-Here we are informing Chrome that we will be overriding Chrome's default new tab (`"newtab"`) with the path to our own page, `"newtab.html"` (which is located in the same directory as this manifest.json).
+Here we are informing Chrome that we will be overriding Chrome's default new tab (`"newtab"`) with the path to our page, `"newtab.html"` (which is located in the same directory as this manifest.json).
 Now, whenever you open a new tab, Chrome will load `newtab.html`--this will be the file containing your HTML.

 Note the other folders located in the GitHub repo: `assets`, `css`, and `js`.
 You must place all assets such as `.png` or `.jpeg` files in the `/assets/` subdirectory, and all .css and .js files in their respective folders.